DeepLcom/deepl-php/README.md

 The library officially supports PHP 7.3 and later.

+Starting in 2024, we will drop support for older PHP versions that have reached official end-of-life.
+You can find the PHP versions and support timelines [here][php-version-list].
+To continue using this library, you should update to PHP 8.1+.

 ## Usage

 Construct a `Translator` object.
 The first argument is a string containing your